 This proposal is for all super accounts that have not received a contribution for 13 months, with balances below $6,000, to be classified as inactive and transferred to the ATO and for the ATO to attempt to proactively reunite those accounts with a member’s active account.
 Accounts not auto-consolidated will go to consolidated revenue until validly claimed.
 These changes may have implications for seasonal and other irregular workers.
 You will be able to inform your fund that whilst you are not making contributions you wish your monies to remain in your fund.
 You can currently seek to consolidate your super, for more information click here.
-The measure starts 1 July 2019.
+If legislation is passed, this proposed measure starts 1 July 2019.

 ATO to monitor ‘Notice of Intent’ requirements